 Q: Can you find out earlier if you have fertility issues?

 A: There are a number of tests that can be done to gauge a woman’s fertility, even when she isn’t trying to conceive.
-In fact, undergoing periodic fertility evaluations is a good way for a woman to know her options when it comes to planning for her future.
+In fact the fertility doctors at SIRM St. Louis, recommend undergoing periodic fertility evaluations as it’s a good way for a woman to know her options when it comes to planning for her future.
 If she knows in advance that fertility may be a challenge, she can plan accordingly, seek out a specialist earlier, and adjust her time frame to compensate.
 The basic tests include the following:

 - Blood FSH, AMH.
 These simple blood tests give an indication of “ovarian reserve” or how many eggs a woman has left.
 Follicle Stimulating Hormone (FSH) is what prompts the ovarian follicles to develop.
 A high FSH level indicates that the ovaries are not responding as well as they once did, hence, more FSH is required to stimulate the ovaries.
 Antimullerian Hormone (AMH)